-Join us on October 6th with a friend for an evening of community and learning at the Horn Farm Center.
+Join us on August 27th for a special foraging walk and social hour at the Horn Farm Center.

 Schedule of Events: